BuildOnViction/gitbook/developer-guide/standards-and-specification/trc25-specification.md

 * `_balances`: record the balance of each token holder
 * `_minFee`: the minimum fee in terms of tokens that the transaction sender must pay.
 Ideally, minFee will be paid when the `approve` function is called or when the transaction fails.
-* `_owner`: the address of the token issuer who will receive transaction fees from token holders in terms of the token, but will pay transaction fees to masternodes by means of TOMO.
+* `_owner`: the address of the token issuer who will receive transaction fees from token holders in terms of the token, but will pay transaction fees to masternodes by means of VIC.

 The implementation also defines some additional functions as follows: